DELOITTE CONSULTING (S&O)

 Terms we associate with Deloitte are “ethics,” “integrity,” and “code of conduct” – that’s probably due to their foundation in accounting and auditing.
-What we don’t associate Deloitte with is “entreprenuership,” “innovation,” and “out of the box.”
-This isn’t to say you won’t find Deloitte consultants who have these characteristics – it’s just that the firm in general isn’t known for these things.
+What we don’t associate Deloitte with is “entrepreneurship,” “innovation,” and “out of the box.”
+This isn’t to say you won’t find Deloitte consultants who have these characteristics – it’s just that the firm, in general, isn’t known for these things.
 Instead, they’ve built a name for themselves by doing things consistently and delivering on time.
 Whereas a CEO would hire thought leaders from MBB to come in and turn a company around, a VP of Supply Chain would hire Deloitte to come in and deliver an operations solution that works because it’s been done again and again.

 While they’re not necessarily creative, Deloitte consultants are very good financial modelers, and you should be prepared for this in the Deloitte interview.
 They don’t do as much one-on-one customer research as an MBB consultant would, but their modeling skills rock.
 MBB recruiters know this and know that they can build on the training foundation Deloitte is so good at offering its consultants; if a consultant can think outside the box as well, the rest can be taught.

 Like any consulting firm, Deloitte offers great benefits and perks, plenty of opportunity to learn and grow, and lots of travel.
 In fact, while MBB usually runs on 4-days-a-week with Fridays in the home office, because of Deloitte S&O’s operational nature the firm is on a standard 5-day-a-week travel program – so they push the travel-heavy end of the spectrum.